Akash-Verma-2000/Postaway-1/README.md

 ### Steps to Setup

-1. Clone the repository
+1. Clone the repository.
-2. Install dependencies
+2. Install dependencies.
-3. Run the server from the index.js file
+3. Run the server from the index.js file.
 3. The server will start listening on port 4000.